 With that said, once it’s clear that EFD is interfering with a child’s ability to learn and develop socially, it may be useful to enlist the assistance of professionals.

 For instance, speech therapists, reading tutors, or psychologists test & guide your child.
-Finally, an executive function test will pinpoint the exact areas that need focus.
+Finally, a specific neurological test will pinpoint the exact areas that need focus.

 In-class behavioral modification techniques, such as daily report cards and token systems, may be effective strategies.
 Adults might consider the use of external information crutches like cards, smartphone apps, and sticky notes to improve focus and motivation.